App-vNext/Polly/docs/strategies/timeout.md

     D-->>D: Performs <br/>long-running <br/>operation
     T-->>T: Times out
     deactivate T

     T->>D: Propagates cancellation
+    D-->>D: Cancellation of callback
+    D->>T: Cancellation finished
     deactivate D

     T->>P: Throws <br/>TimeoutRejectedException
     P->>C: Propagates exception
 ```

+> [!IMPORTANT]
+> Notice that the timeout waits until the callback is cancelled before throwing `TimeoutRejectedException`.
+Therefore it's important for the callbacks to respect the cancellation token passed to the execution.
+If the cancellation token is not correctly respected, the timeout is unnecessarily delayed.

 ## Anti-patterns